allenai/s2_fos/README.md

 # s2_fos

-Model code for Semantic Scholar's paper Field of Study classifier.
+Code for the model of Semantic Scholar's paper Field of Study classifier.

 Model uses fined-tuned SciBERT model to predict the field of study for a given paper.